joejcollins/rhapsody-angel/queens/2024-gemma.md

 ## 2024 Unmarked Queen

+2024-07-07 Saw eggs, grubs and sealed brood.
+Didn't see the queen, but laying well.
+No signs of swarming.
+There is enough space, the top super isn't really getting used.
+The drone culling frame was ready so I culled the drone comb.

 2024-06-30 Took off a super.
 Moisture content 18.5 %.
 Added another brood box to give them more space, bringing them up to 18 brood frames.

 2024-06-28 Saw eggs, grubs and sealed brood.
 Didn't see the queen.